The Role of the Advisor:

-New first year students are not able to drop and add classes through the Murphy Online system.
-In order to make changes to your schedule you must pick up an Undergraduate Change in Registration (Drop/Add) form either from the Registrar's office (126 Murray-Herrick) or Academic Counseling (110 Murray-Herrick) or print out the online version.
+First year students enrolled for their first term do not have access to drop and add classes through the Murphy Online system.
+In order to make changes to your schedule you must pick up an Undergraduate Change in Registration (Drop/Add) form from the Registrar's office (MHC 126) or Academic Counseling (MHC 110) or print out the online version.
 This form must be signed by both the professor of the class you want to add and your faculty advisor and returned to the Registrar's Office.
-If you want to drop a class you only need your faculty advisor's signature.
+If you want to drop a class you only need the signature of your faculty advisor on the Change in Registration form.

 First Day of Class Attendance Policy

 Students must attend class on the first day!
 Professors have the option to drop you from a class if you are not in attendance.
-DO NOT assume that if you don't attend the class that you will be dropped.
-The proper procedure is to drop the class online or complete a Change in Registration form.
-Contact your professor or Academic Counseling if you are unable to attend the first day of class.
+DO NOT assume that if you do not attend the class that you will be dropped from it.
+The proper procedure is to drop the class online or complete an Add/Drop form.
+Contact your professor or Academic Counseing & Support if extenuating circumstances will prevent you from attending the first day of class.

 Progress Toward a Degree

-A student that takes a course with the expectation of earning a degree is called a degree-seeking student.
+A student who has applied and been accepted to UST through the Admissions Office and enrolls in courses with the expectation of earning a degree is called a degree-seeking student.
 Degree-seeking students enrolled in 12 or more credits during a semester are considered full time students.